pbakondy/totp-generator/README.md

 })
 console.log(otp) // prints a token using all custom settings combined
 ```

+## Algorithms

+Node.js Crypto uses OpenSSL for SHA encoding.
+The algorithm is dependent on the available algorithms supported by the version of OpenSSL on the platform.
+Examples are `'sha256'`, `'sha512'`, etc. On recent releases of OpenSSL, `openssl list -digest-algorithms` will display the available digest algorithms.
+See [Node.js documentation](https://nodejs.org/api/crypto.html#cryptocreatehmacalgorithm-key-options)

 ## What do I use this library for?